spatie/typescript-transformer/docs/laravel/installation-and-setup.md

     ],

     /*
-     * Transformers get PHP classes(e.g., enums) as an input and will output
+     * Transformers take PHP classes(e.g., enums) as an input and will output
      * a TypeScript representation of the PHP class.
      */